 Why Pay a Retainer Fee?

-What Does it Mean to Have an Attorney on Retainer?
+What Does it Mean to Have an Attorney on Standby?

-Things to Look Out For in a Retainer Fee Agreement
+Things to Look Out for in a Legal Retainer Agreement

 Oral Agreements